megalithos/Ace-Squared/README.md

 - basic lag compensation
 - destructible/editable environment
 - fall damage, shooting physics, health calculated on the server
+- chat, killfeed, scoreboard
+- basic admin moderation commands such as ban

 This project has been tested with 10 concurrent players and it ran fine (mono build on a linux server).